nocis/wslNvim/README.md

 # wslNvim

+# config nerd font in windows and winterm!!!

 # winterm command_prompts not working (for reopen terms in prev session)
 make sure open with the C:\Windows\system32\wsl.exe -d Ubuntu instead of ubuntu.exe